Sugaring Off Sundays

 Warmer days are coming and soon the sap will be running!
 The Farmers’ Museum in Cooperstown is ready with Sugaring Off Sundays, offering contemporary and historic maple sugaring demonstrations, children's activities and more.
 A full pancake breakfast including scrambled eggs, sausage, and home fries is served from 8:30 a.m. to 1:00 p.m. with all other activities scheduled 9:00 a.m. to 2:00 p.m.

-At Lippitt Farmstead, admire our Heritage breeds of ducks, chickens, turkeys, and sheep.
-Children can also visit with our gentle horse, cute rabbits, and friendly cow.
+Walk through the Museum’s Historic Village for demonstrations in the Field Blacksmith Shop, Dr. Thrall's Pharmacy, and Middlefield Print Shop.
+In the Children's Barnyard, admire our Heritage breeds of rabbit, chickens, turkeys, and sheep.
+Children can also visit with our gentle horse, friendly cow and oxen.

-The Otsego County Maple Producers will be on hand to talk about maple sugaring and offer local maple products for sale.
+The Otsego County Maple Producers will be on hand in the Louis C. Jones Center to talk about maple sugaring and offer local maple products for sale.
 Delicious local maple syrup is served at the Sugaring Off Sundays pancake breakfast!

-The Farmers’ Museum Store features new spring items and visitors can save from 40-50% off all jewelry.
+The Farmers’ Museum Store and Todd's General Store will feature new spring items and members can save 20% off shop purchases on Sunday, March 6.

 Sponsored in part by Bank of Cooperstown, Haggerty Ace Hardware, Otsego County Maple Producers, and Sysco Food Services.